netlify/netlify-lambda/MIGRATE.md

  }
 ```

-## Using Typescript or non-standard JavaScript features
+## Use TypeScript or non-standard JavaScript features

-Netlify now also supports Typescript and non-standard JavaScript features.
+Netlify now supports TypeScript and non-standard JavaScript features.
-For Typescript there is no configuration needed and tit will work out of the box.
+For TypeScript there is no configuration needed and it will work out of the box.
 The same is true if you use ESM modules in your functions.
-The bundling logic will automatically detect this and use `esbuild` to bundle the function.
+The bundling logic will automatically detect these and use `esbuild` to bundle the functions.
-In any other case you can enable set the `node_bundler` to `esbuild` yourself for the functions in your `netlify.toml` file. https://docs.netlify.com/configure-builds/file-based-configuration/#functions
+In any other case you can set the `node_bundler` to `esbuild` yourself for the functions in your `netlify.toml` file. https://docs.netlify.com/configure-builds/file-based-configuration/#functions

-Should `esbuild` not work for you usecase then please report this to us or use webpack directly.
-You can check how this works in the next section.
+Should `esbuild` not work for your use case then please report this to us or use webpack directly as described in the next section.

-## Webpack bundling
+## Bundle with Webpack

-You might want to give our automated bundling a try (see above).

-If you still want to use webpack to bundle your functions, you can simply use webpack yourself and adjust the following config to your needs.
-This example is for webpack 4, which is the version that netlify-lambda also used.
+If after trying our [automated bundling](#use-typescript-or-non-standard-javascript-features) you still want to use webpack to bundle your functions, you can use webpack directly and adjust the config to your needs.
+The following example is for webpack 4, which is the version that netlify-lambda used.

 > package.json